JohnRiddles/westraining-R/intro-to-R/README.md

 included some topics that are usually left out in some other introductions.
 This should provide you the tools to further explore R on your own.

-### Challenges

-I encourage you to work on the problem sets between sessions.
-They are fairly easy but they will help you consolidate what you have learned, especially considering that we will go very quickly over a lot of material.
-It is probably useful to remember that learning a new language is essentially a matter of practice.
-The challenges also cover a few things that I will not go over during the sessions, mostly to push you to use the numerous resources that are available about R.

-### Structure

-_Day 1:_

-- Overview of the language and resources
-- Data types and data structures
-- I/O and data manipulation

-_Day 2:_

-- Basic statistics and modeling
-- Probability
-- Figures

-_Day 3:_

-- Control flow statements
-- Writing your own functions
-- More data manipulation: split-apply-combine, merge and reshape.

 ### Materials
 | Section| Materials |
 |---|---|